sildenafil citrate tablets

 seizures, fits or convulsions

-Very rarely your erection may persist for longer than usual.
+your erection is increased, painful or persists for longer than usual.
+If your erection

-If your erection is painful or continues for four hours, you should seek medical attention urgently.
+continues for four hours, or sooner if there is pain, you should seek medical attention

-If you lose eyesight in one or both eyes, seek medical attention urgently.
+If you lose eyesight in one or both eyes or experience changes in vision such as blurring,

 After using Sildenafil Sandoz